Thomas Scruggs

 Recent Publications

 • Mastropieri, M.A., & Scruggs, T.E.
-(2009).
+(2010).
 The inclusive classroom: Strategies for effective instruction (4th ed.).
 Upper Saddle River, NJ: Prentice Hall.

 • Scruggs, T.E., & Mastropieri, M.A.
 (Eds.)
-(2009).
-Policy and practice: Advances in learning and behavioral disabilities (vol. 22).
+(2010).
+Literacy and learning: Advances in learing and behavioral disabilities (vol. 23).
 Bingley, UK: Emerald.

-• Scruggs, T.E., Mastropieri, Berkeley, S., & Graetz, J. (in press).
+• Scruggs, T.E., Mastropieri, Berkeley, S., & Graetz, J. (2010).
 Do special education interventions improve learning of secondary content?
 A meta analysis.
-Remedial and Special Education.
+Remedial and Special Education, 36, 437-449.

 • Scruggs, T.E.
 (2008).
 Insegnamento di scienze e storia in classi con integrazione scolastica: Didattica differenziale e cooperativa.
 [Teaching science and social studies in inclusive classes: Differentiated instruction and peer mediation.]
-In R. Vianello, M. Mariotti, & M. Serra (Eds.), Esperience e ricerche sull'integrazione scolastica e sociale: Convegni Nazionale C.N.I.S.
+In R. Vianello, M. Mariotti, & M. Serra (Eds.), Esperience e ricerche sullintegrazione scolastica e sociale: Convegni Nazionale C.N.I.S.
 [Research and practice in academic and social integration] (pp. 54-64).
 Bergamo, Italy: Edizioni Junior.

 • Scruggs, T.E., Mastropieri, M.A., & Okolo, C. (2008).
 Science and social studies for students with disabilities.
 Focus on Exceptional Children, 41(2), 1 - 24.